Flotomate/product_docs/source/patch-management/remote-office.rst

 - A user can add a Remote Office in a scope (Endpoint Scope) instead of individual computers for Patch/Package/Registry Management.

-- Users can point a Remote Office to a :ref:`Relay Server <Flotomate Relay Server Installation Guide>`.
+- Users can point a Remote Office to a :ref:`Relay Server <Motadata Relay Server Installation Guide>`.
 This is useful when there are multiple offices, and the admin doesn't want them to hog the central :ref:`File Server <File Server Installation Guide>` for Patch/Package download.
 This is why we have the feature that allows a Remote Office to download Patches/Packages from a
   Relay Server rather than the central File Server.